-The film shines a light on this problem, helping young people understand how important it is for them to have at least one person they can share their feelings with while telling the adults to stay vigilant for such behaviour in children.
+The film shines a light on this problem, helping young people understand how important it is for them to have at least one person they can share their feelings with while telling the adults to stay vigilant for such behavior in children.
 Apart from being an eye-opener, the film is, at its core, a story of two souls finding each other in their darkest of times and becoming each other’s bright places.
 The ending makes it even more impactful.
 If you haven’t yet seen the film, head over to Netflix.
 SPOILERS AHEAD

 Plot Summary